gardrek/VVpet/README.md

 ---
 `draw.blit(srcx, srcy, w, h, destx, desty)`

-copies a rectangle of pixels from one page to another (or the same)
+copies a rectangle of pixels from one page to another.

 TODO: explain this more